skin care concerns 7 Tips for Preventing Forehead Wrinkles

 Wondering what causes wrinkles on the forehead?
-According to the Mayo Clinic, dry skin turns plump skin cells into shriveled ones, which can lead to fine lines and wrinkles.
-Yep, that’s right, dryness could be the source of your biggest skin care concern.
-That’s why using moisturizer daily to keep your skin hydrated can help to temporarily mask tiny lines and creases.
+According to the Mayo Clinic, dry skin is caused by plump skin cells turning into shriveled ones, which can lead to fine lines and wrinkles.
+Something as simple as dryness could be the source of your biggest skin care concern — and that’s an easy fix.
+Using a daily moisturizer that fits your skin type, like L’Oréal Paris Age Perfect Collagen Expert Day Moisturizer with SPF 30, will keep your skin hydrated and can help to temporarily mask tiny lines and creases.

 Beyond using moisturizer to stay hydrated, you can also use moisturizing creams that are specifically formulated to help with the appearance of wrinkles.
-While you don’t necessarily need a forehead wrinkle cream—that’s extremely specific—a wrinkle cream in general isn’t a bad idea.
-Try adding the L’Oréal Paris Revitalift Triple Power Anti-Aging Moisturizer Fragrance Free and the L’Oréal Paris Revitalift Triple Power Anti-Aging Overnight Mask to your routine—one for morning and one for night.
-Both are wrinkle creams formulated with Pro-Retinol, meaning they do much more than just hydrate.
+While you don’t necessarily need a forehead wrinkle cream — that’s extremely specific — a wrinkle cream in general isn’t a bad idea.
+Try adding the L’Oréal Paris Wrinkle Expert 45+ Moisturizer and the L’Oréal Paris Wrinkle Expert 55+ Age Defense Lotion SPF to your routine.
+With the former including Retino-Peptide and the latter including calcium, both have anti-aging hero ingredients that can be used every day to smooth, firm and hydrate your skin.